Do you have an opinion on how Michigan should handle PFAS? What about rising water rates, Line 5, water withdrawals, or invasive species?

 PANEL 1 - Preparing our Water Infrastructure for the Next Century

-Moderator: John Bebow, CEO of the Center for Michigan
+Moderator: John Bebow, CEO, Center for Michigan

 - Don Petrovich, superintendent of water treatment, Plainfield Township

 - Pat Staskiewicz, director of utilities, Ottawa County Road Commission & incoming director, Michigan Section American Water Works Association

 - Eric Oswald, director, Drinking Water and Environmental Health Divisions, Michigan Department of Environment, Great Lakes and Energy

 PANEL 2 - Straight to the Source: How do we protect our waters from PFAS and other contaminants?

 Moderator: Riley Beggin, Capitol watchdog reporter, Bridge Magazine

 - Sen. Winnie Brinks (D-Grand Rapids), 29th District state senator